RCN-ECS/CnGV/notebook/210319_MA_UnbalancedGenotypes.md

 ### Sample Estimate
 ![image](https://github.com/RCN-ECS/CnGV/blob/master/results/Sim_3.10.21/3.19.MissingGenotypes.png)

+### MA options:

+ultimately the options are to: Remove all Common Garden studies that are imbalanced, or include some discussion of imbalanced designs and discuss that imbalance will affect CovGE.
+I lean toward the latter option, but given the uncertainty around it, I’d understand if we needed to simply remove all imbalanced studies.

 ## KEL comments

-I worry about just adding a discussion of imbalanced designs, because this type of imbalance actually introduces a systematic bias depending on whether genotypes are missing from the lower or higher category.
-It’s not just introducing random error.
 There may be a third option, which is to expand the calculation for these special cases, but I can’t know for sure how to guide you without more information on exactly how you made those plots.
 When you removed 3 genotypes was it always from the same kind of genotype (e.g. always saltwater)?
 Or was it random?
 I want to make sure we are simulating the former, so we can investigate bias.
 I was also wondering, what does comparing the sampling estimate relative to itself tell us, and is it confounded with the random error we expect in the sampling estimate?

+I worry about just adding a discussion of imbalanced designs, because this type of imbalance actually introduces a systematic bias depending on whether genotypes are missing from the lower or higher category.
+It’s not just introducing random error.
+If the bias is systematic (e.g. brings CovGE toward 0), then these imbalanced studies would be underpowered.
+If the bias is systematic in the other direction (e.g. larger CovGE), then these imbalanced studies would be more likely to lead to false positives.

-Here’s what I’m thinking: could you re-run your results with a couple of small tweaks to what you already ran?
+Here’s what I’m thinking we could do to better understand the bias: could you re-run your results with a couple of small tweaks to what you already ran?
 Run the results once for imbalance in the lower of the two categories of genotypes (e.g., only saltwater), then again for imbalance in the higher of the two categories genotypes ((e.g., only freshwater), which will help us understand systematic bias.
 (Does that make sense?)
 For each of those two types of imbalance, could you re-plot those results all against the truth-known population parameter in the following three ways:

-(i) difference between population param balanced (e.g. 8x2 is 4x2 of one genotype category and 4x2 of another genotype category) and population param UNbalanced (e.g. e.g. 5x2 is 1x2 of one genotype category and 4x2 of another genotype category) ,  (this should show the bias, as long as all the replicates remove the same category of genotypes)
+(i) comparison of population param balanced (e.g. 8x2 is 4x2 of one genotype category and 4x2 of another genotype category) and population param UNbalanced (e.g. e.g. 5x2 is 1x2 of one genotype category and 4x2 of another genotype category) ,  (this should show the bias, as long as all the replicates remove the same category of genotypes)

-(ii) difference between population param balanced vs. sampling estimate balanced (e.g. both e.g. 8x2 is 4x2 of one genotype category and 4x2 of another genotype category)  (this should show the random sampling error in the absence of imbalance)
+(ii) comparison of population param balanced vs. sampling estimate balanced (e.g. both e.g. 8x2 is 4x2 of one genotype category and 4x2 of another genotype category)  (this should show the random sampling error in the absence of imbalance)

-(iii) difference between population param balanced (e.g. 8x2 is 4x2 of one genotype category and 4x2 of another genotype category)  vs. sampling estimate UNbalanced, (e.g. e.g. 5x2 is 1x2 of one genotype category and 4x2 of another genotype category) , (this should be a combination of the systematic bias introduced by imbalance and random sampling error )
+(iii) comparison of population param balanced (e.g. 8x2 is 4x2 of one genotype category and 4x2 of another genotype category)  vs. sampling estimate UNbalanced, (e.g. e.g. 5x2 is 1x2 of one genotype category and 4x2 of another genotype category) , (this should be a combination of the systematic bias introduced by imbalance and random sampling error )

+* Note that if we need to be able to see the direction of the bias for the two things being compared in the plots.* Let's take the case that there is systmatic bias, in which the CovGE will be closer to 0 in the imbalaneced cases.
+If you simulate postivie CovGE, the difference between the balanced and unbalanced cases will be a decrease.
+If you simulate negative CovGE, the difference between the balanced and unbalanced cases will be an incnrease.
+The bias is systematic (CovGE goes towards 0), but if you only plot the histgram of the difference, the bias would not be evident.

 Let me know what you think and if any of this makes sense to you.
-Messages can be hard sometimes